 Do facial implants hurt?
 What is the recovery like?

-Depending on the type of implant a patient opts for, the length one experiences pain for varies greatly.
+Depending on the type of implant a patient opts for, the length one experiences pain varies greatly.
 For a genioplasty (chin implant), the pain should subside after two or three weeks after the surgery has been completed.
 The reason such an operation will be painful for such a lengthy period of time is due to the implant being placed on the bone itself.
-When an implant is placed on such bone, the swelling and pain generally takes a bit longer to subside fully.
+When an implant is placed on such bone, the swelling and pain generally take a bit longer to subside fully.

 In terms of recovery, a facial implant will generally begin healing within two weeks.
 For many, the post-op swelling and pain will be quite minimal after the ten-day mark.
 During this time period, most patients will experience bruising and swelling within the area of their operation.
 For a chin implant, the definition will take a few months to fully improve once the procedure has been completed.